NathanCheshire/GravatarJavaClient/README.md

 - Make sure to add Javadoc to every member, field, class, method, etc.
 - Make sure to write unit tests if applicable for your added code up update any tests which might be failing due to a change you made
 - Make sure all unit tests are passing before you submit a PR
-- Make sure that 100% code coverage is still maintained before you submit a PR
+- Make sure that  code coverage is maintained at 100% before you submit a PR

 ## Issues

-I don't care really care about an issue format, just make sure an issue does not already exist for what you want to report.
+I don't care really care about a specific issue format, just make sure an issue does not already exist for what you want to report.
 If you want to submit a PR to fix an issue, make sure to create an issue that you can reference from the PR if one does not aleady exist.

 ## Resources